 - Dispose of trash in the proper containers

-- ***The Pyramid Slide will open for the season Saturday, April 30th
+- ***The Pyramid Slide will open for the season on Saturday, May 6, 2023

 The southeast section of Maggie Daley Park is anchored by a 3-acre Play Garden, a first of its kind in Chicago.
 In the spirit of Alice in Wonderland and Charlie and the Chocolate Factory, play and plantings are intentionally different from usual garden and park settings, capturing the imagination, engaging different senses in all seasons of the year, and integrating landscape with custom-designed play structures and sculptures.
 The Play Garden has diverse opportunities for fun, adventure, exploration, and learning for children of all ages.